Part one here

 Two years ago I was getting ready to attend a meeting of a Bureau of Land Management (BLM) Resource Advisory Council.
 I had been engaged in multiple aspects of a pending land use plan and had submitted some documents for the record and was asked to be present to address questions.

 Other organizations were going to attend as well.
 Neither organization had engaged any action prior to the meeting that was a part of actual land management, but the meeting had a live feed and people at home would be able to listen.
 The two organizations had opposing viewpoints on a specific issue.
-Both organizations had online petitions; one organization had the petition on their website and the other used a crowd funding platform (Change.org that is in truth, a for profit company and a crowd fundraising platform).
+Both organizations had online petitions; one organization had the petition on their website and the other used a crowd funding platform (a for profit company and a crowd fundraising platform).

 Both organizations proudly flaunted the signatures on their petition for the public, not the board.
 On the live feed they each claimed “complete public support.”
 Each organization wrote about their “support” on websites and press releases.